stevenferrer/linalgz/README.md

 ## Why?

-I made this library to learn linear algebra by implementing the basic operations.
+I made this library to learn linear algebra and Rust by implementing the basic operations.

 ## License